-Maintaining a safe workplace is essential for avoiding accidents and keeping a high level of productivity.
+Maintaining a safe workplace by ensuring health and safety regulations are in place is essential for avoiding accidents and keeping a high level of productivity.
 However, meeting that goal is not always straightforward, especially when companies are large or have numerous departments.
 Following best practices is an ideal way to get started and emphasize that safety is a necessity.

 Make health and safety training part of employee onboarding